chef/chef-web-docs/chef_master/source/supermarket_backup_restore.rst

 where, in a typical installation:
-  * ``/opt/supermarket/embedded/bin/pg_dump`` is the path to the database export utility included in the Supermarket installation.
+  * ``/opt/supermarket/embedded/bin/pg_dump`` is the path to the database export utility included in the Supermarket installation
   * ``localhost`` may alternatively be 127.0.0.1
-  * ``15432`` is the PostgreSQL port number, which may need to be modified.
+  * ``15432`` is the PostgreSQL port number, which may need to be modified
   * ``--format c`` sets the output to PostgreSQL's "custom" binary file format

-Be sure to update the various local values in the `pg_dump` command as necessary to match your infrastructure.
+Be sure to update the various local values in the ``pg_dump`` command as necessary to match your infrastructure.
 For documentation about the pg_dump utility, see: https://www.postgresql.org/docs/9.3/app-pgdump.html

 To find local variables, look at ``/etc/supermarket/supermarket-running.json``.
 This file lives next to ``supermarket.rb`` and ``supermarket.json`` where their configuration is set. ``supermarket-running.json`` contains the final values the system is operating with after running ``sudo supermarket-ctl reconfigure``.